tsubakichan-289/nuntium/README.md

 Once a shared secret is established, all messages are encrypted with AES-256-GCM from the `aes-gcm` crate.
 Nonces should never repeat and each packet is authenticated to prevent tampering.

+## Message Header

+Forwarded frames include a 1-byte header indicating the type of payload. `0x01` marks a Kyber key exchange message while `0x02` denotes an encrypted IPv6 packet.
+Clients examine this byte instead of relying on packet length.

 ## IPv6 Address Derivation

 Each public key deterministically maps to an IPv6 address in the `4000::/7`